-Student Services try to provide help as quickly as possible, but are not usually able to offer immediate appointments.
+Student Support try to provide help as quickly as possible, but are not usually able to offer immediate appointments.
 We are not an emergency service so it is very important that you seek help from the right sources if you feel unsafe.
 Please contact one or more of the following sources of support if your need is urgent.

-On campus - call Glasney Lodge emergency line on 01326 254444, to ask them to call an ambulance.
+If you need an ambulance on campus - call Glasney Lodge emergency line on 01326 253503 and ask them to call an ambulance.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.